Parthiv Patel: Tour of West Indies 2011

 With wicket-keeper captain MS Dhoni rested for the tour along with several seniors such as Sachin Tendulkar, Zaheer Khan, he was entrusted with the job of wicket-keeping in the tour along with Wriddhiman Saha.
 In the lone T20I match played in the tour, he made his T20I debut at the Queen's Park Oval at Port-of-Spain.
 He opened the batting along with another left-handed debutante Shikhar Dhawan and made a 26 from 20 balls.
 In the second ODI against West Indies he scored 56 not out.

 England tour of India 2016

-With wicket-keeper Wriddhiman Saha injured, Parthiv was called to test team duty for the third test in Mohali.
-He proved the selectors' decision was right with two good innings including an unbeaten 67 runs from 54 balls in the second innings which led India to victory.
+With wicket-keeper Wriddhiman Saha injured, Parthiv was recalled to test team duty for the third test in Mohali.
+He proved the selectors' decision right with two good innings including an unbeaten 67 runs from 54 balls in the second innings which led India to victory, marking an unlikely comeback to international cricket.

 One of the Indian cricketers to play T20 match in 2005

 Parthiv Patel, along with Robin Singh and Rohan Gavaskar played their first T20 match in 2005.
 This was the early phase of t20 format.
 But the first Indian cricketer to play a t20 match was Dinesh Mongia.
 He played his debut match in July 2004.